 Health and Wellbeing

-Building on the conversations at COP26 and COP27, this year the aim is to galvanise action across health, climate and urban actors, helping them create the space for collaboration and the locally applicable tools needed to accelerate and unlock the changes needed.
+Building on the conversations at COP26 and COP27, this year the aim is to galvanise action across the health, climate and urban nexus, helping people in these fields create the space for collaboration and the locally applicable tools needed to accelerate and unlock transformative changes.

 The Health and Wellbeing theme will take a systems approach and further illuminate the interconnectivity between human health and climate change both in terms of shared challenges but also shared solutions.
-It will focus on expanding the dialogue to a broader set of actors who may not be considered a part of the traditional health care system but that provide critical contributions into how we address health care in a world with a changing climate.
-We will explore the existing data available to inform health and climate resilience programs, the impacts of climate change on labor productivity, and health implications of plans and early warning systems within one effect of climate change, rising temperatures and extreme heat events.
+It will focus on expanding the dialogue to a broader set of actors who may not be considered as a part of the traditional health care system but who provide critical contributions and insight into how we address health and wellbeing in the face of the climate crisis.
+We will explore the existing data available to inform health and climate resilience programs, the impacts of climate change on labour productivity, and health implications of plans and early warning systems as they relate to rising temperatures and extreme heat events.